swiftlang/swift/docs/SIL.rst

 special behavior in this regard, unlike ``char*`` or ``void*`` in C.) It is also undefined behavior to index out of bounds of an array, except to index the "past-the-end" address of the array.

+The ``stack_protection`` flag indicates that stack protection is done for the pointer origin.

 tail_addr
 `````````